Stephen-99/Wordle_Solver/README.md

 #### Project is currently a work in progress.
 The goal is to have both a playable game where it will randomly generate a word for you to guess, and a mode where it will solve the wordle of the day

+### Project structure
+The WordleLibrary folder contains the core algorithms and coding logic.
+The WordleSolver folder contains the beeware frontend for the app.
+Currently working to integrate the beeware frontend with the existing code